Cmdpro/Data-Essence/modchanges.md

 - Interaction with the Charger is now in-world, instead of via a GUI (multyfora)

 ### Fixes
+- Fixed crash when the Ender Redirection Pearl Absorber encounters an ownerless ender pearl (multyfora)
 - Item Nodes extracting from very large inventories should not consume as much ticktime anymore (TODO needs something that actually. does that)